alexmchale/blendris/README.markdown

 ### key ###

 Key sets the base key for this object.

+* Any strings in the key will be used as literal strings.
+* Any symbols in the key will be set to the value of that field in this object.
-In the case of the employer "37 Signals" it would create a key "employer:37_Signals" and set its value to "Employer".
-In the key, strings are interpreted as literals and symbols are interpreted as pointers to that data field.
+* In the case of the employer "37 Signals" it would create a key "employer:37_Signals" and set its value to "Employer".
 * Note that spaces are converted to underscores, as spaces are not allowed in Redis keys.
 This could cause problems in some data sets.
 * Also note that the value assigned to the base key is the class name of the model being used.
 * Only strings and integers should be used as key values.

+    # Create a new Employer named "37 Signals"
+    >> employer = Employer.create("37 Signals")
+    => #<Employer:0x169da74 @key="employer:37_Signals">

+    >> employer.key
+    => "employer:37_Signals"

+    >> employer.name
+    => "37 Signals"

+    >> employer[:name]
+    => #<Blendris::RedisString:0x20dbd794 @key="employer:37_Signals:name", ...>

+    >> employer[:name].key
+    => "employer:37_Signals:name"

 ### string ###